davestroud/ishtar_ai_initiative/resources/project_overview.md

 ### Technical Stack

-- **AI and Machine Learning**: TensorFlow, PyTorch, Hugging Face Transformers.
+- **AI and Machine Learning**: PyTorch, Hugging Face Transformers.
 - **Data Processing and Analysis**: Python (Pandas, NumPy), Apache Spark.
 - **Web Scraping and APIs**: Beautiful Soup, Scrapy, Twint for Twitter data.
 - **GIS and Mapping**: QGIS, ArcGIS, Google Earth Engine for satellite data analysis and mapping.
 - **Development and Deployment**: Docker for containerization, AWS for hosting and storage, Gradio for application development.

-This project structure combines state-of-the-art AI technologies with practical strategies for implementation, ensuring the system is capable of addressing the critical needs of humanitarian aid distribution and logistics planning in conflict-affected regions.
+This project structure combines state-of-the-art AI technologies with practical strategies for implementation, ensuring the system can address the critical needs of humanitarian aid distribution and logistics planning in conflict-affected regions.